KidNox/RedBus/README.md

 nox-bus
 =======

-Eventbus like otto/guava, but with event dispatchers
+Async version of eventbus like otto/guava, with some new features.
+Project in active development and not documented yet.

 Available at https://bintray.com/truhno/maven/com.kidnox.eventbus/